qutip/qutip/doc/installation.rst

 Installation on Microsoft Windows
 +++++++++++++++++++++++++++++++++

 The developers of QuTiP have not touched Windows in several years, and will be continuing this trend for the foreseeable future.
 Therefore we recommend the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ version 7.1 or higher to satisfy the QuTiP dependencies.
 QuTiP has also been reported to work out-of-the-box with `Python(x,y) <http://www.pythonxy.com>`_.
+In Python(x,y), QuTiP may be installed using:

+>>> python setup.py install build --compiler=mingw32

 Does it work?
 =============